Skip to main content

 )

-print(f"Submitted evaluations for version {version.id} using test '{test.name}'.")
+print(f"Submitted evaluations for version {version_id} using test '{test.name}'.")

 7. See Your Results

-print(f"View results at: https://platform.galtea.ai/product/{YOUR_PRODUCT_ID}?tab=1")
+print(f"View results at: https://platform.galtea.ai/product/{product_id}")

 Next Steps

-Congratulations!
-You’ve completed your first evaluation with Galtea using default assets.
-This is just the beginning.
-Explore these concepts to tailor Galtea to your specific needs: If you have any questions or need assistance, contact us at [email protected].
+Explore these concepts to tailor tests, metrics, and workflows to your product: If you have any questions or need assistance, contact us at [email protected].